bytebodger/allow/README.md

    allow.anArrayOfIntegers(theNumbers, 2, 50);
    /*
-       This ensures that theNumbers is an array of integers, that it has no fewer than 2 elements, and no more than 50 elements .
+       This ensures that theNumbers is an array of integers, that it has no fewer than 2 elements, and no more than 50 elements.
      */
 }
 ```